Latin America

 INTS 335/ANTH 320 : Indigenous Peoples of Latin America

 This course introduces students to the basic histories, social structures, cultures, and current issues facing indigenous peoples in Central and South America.
 It explores how indigenous communities and identities have been formed, from the conquest and through today, examining a range of processes and events, such as colonialism, integration into the global economy, racism and racial hierarchies, civil wars, indigenous social movements, and migration and exile.
 It also examines the responses of indigenous peoples to these processes and events, looking specifically at topics such as retreat, revolution, and political activism.
-The goal of the course is to understand indigenous peoples as products of complex processes through which communities, identities and inequalities are produced, not as social isolates.
+The goal of the course is to understand indigenous peoples as products of complex processes through which communities, identities and inequalities are produced.

 Units